Skip to Content

 Main entrance to the Corning Museum of Glass

-We like the Corning Museum of Glass because they offer free parking in a very large fully-accessible main lot.
-The museum entrance is only a short walk or free shuttle ride from this lot.
+We like the Corning Museum of Glass because they offer free parking in a very large lot right across from the main building.
+The museum entrance is only a short walk or you can ride the free shuttle.
+Here is a parking map for the museum.

 Corning Museum Of Glass Tickets